ouktlab/asr-ja_evalkit/README.md

 ## Influence of Orthographic Variants and Its Reduction
 ### What happens
-The reference text and ASR result text are usually suffered from orthographic variants (`表記ゆれ`, `different spelling`), which may sometimes prevent us from evaluating ASR performance correctly.
+The reference text and ASR result text are usually suffered from orthographic variants (`表記ゆれ`, `different spelling`), which may *sometimes* prevent us from evaluating ASR performance correctly.
 - Japanese writing system: Hiragana, Katakana, Kanji, alphabet, symbol, numbers
 - Reference (corpus/test set transcriptions)
-  - strict rules and checks are required when human transcribe speech data set
+  - strict rules and checks are required when human transcribes speech data set
   - such rules are also different among corpora
 - Hypothesis (ASR result)
-  - recent end-to-end models are trained by various corpora/text data set, resulting in inconsistent representations of words
+  - recent end-to-end models are trained on various corpora/text data set, resulting in inconsistent representations of words
-  - word representations sometimes change according to the context
+  - word representations of ASR/LM output sometimes change according to the context

 For example, CER of the following recognition results will be worse while the meaning of the sentence is almost the same.
 ```